Carpk/SoFloBoats/README.md

 #### How it works

-App is to query a set URL, parse the returning HTML for boat names and additional picture URLs.
-Once our Boat objects are created, we will use fragments to show these boats.
+App is set to query a /boats index page, uses Jsoup to parse the returning HTML for boat names and additional picture URLs.
+Once our Boat objects are created, we use FragmentPagerAdapter and Fragments to show these boats.

 #### Screenshots